bps1980/minerstat-asic/README.md

 * If you decide to use the node on Linux/Ubuntu make sure you have set "ulimit -n unlimited" on your system.
 More info about here: https://github.com/minerstat/minerstat-asic/blob/master/docs/ulimit.md

+After you can (re)Start the software

+    node backend console headless

 ## Looking for more easy solution?